-There are two weekly dinners; Mondays and Wednesdays.
-Mondays include some people from the neighboring community.
-Wednesdays are for residents only, though occasionally we make exceptions.
-These dinners provide an important forum for us to connect with each other.
-Oftentimes people linger after dinner to play games, play music, or just have conversations.
+We share weekly meals; Monday dinners and rotating brunches and potlucks.
+These meals provide an important forum for us to connect with each other.
+Oftentimes people linger after to play games, play music, or just have conversations.

 Cooking teams are often couples, but a single person can be a cooking team or a team can have up to three adults.
 More adults can be included, but then the team will have to cook twice as often.
 Teams cook roughly once every 4-6 weeks.
 When it is your team’s turn to cook, you prepare a meal with enough food for everyone.

 We start each meal with a circle with announcements, then a description of what is for dinner, then a song or poem or dance, or moment of silence or whatever ritual someone wants to suggest.
 Then we wash hands and eat.
 When dinner is done everyone is asked to help with cleanup, even the kids.

 We currently have both a spring and fall community retreat.
 The retreats start Friday afternoon/evening and end sometime Sunday.
 We all seem to have pretty busy lives, so this is a chance to take a bit of time off to spend with each other as a group.
 Lately, we have scheduled the spring retreat to be at Fort Flagler on Marrowstone Island.
 It’s a chance to play music, games, go on walks, fly kites with the kids, and oftentimes we have a visioning meeting of some kind.
 The fall retreat has recently been more of a “staycation” where we still get together for meals, games, walks, etc. We also have periodic work parties to put energy into the community’s physical resources.